-- ensure comprehensive and timely communication about a pollution incident to staff at the premises, the Environment Protection Authority (EPA), other relevant authorities specified in the Act (such as local councils, NSW Ministry of Health, WorkCover NSW, and Fire and Rescue NSW) and people outside the facility who may be affected by the impacts of the pollution incident;
+- ensure comprehensive and timely communication about a pollution incident to staff at the premises, the Environment Protection Authority (EPA), other relevant authorities specified in the POEO Act (such as local councils, the relevant state Ministry of Health, WorkCover, and Fire and Rescue) and people outside the facility who may be affected by the impacts of the pollution incident;

 - minimise and control the risk of a pollution incident at the facility by requiring identification of risks and the development of planned actions to minimise and manage those risks; and

 - ensure that the plan is properly implemented by trained staff, identifying persons responsible for implementing it, and ensuring that the plan is regularly tested for accuracy, currency and suitability.

 The Concise PIRMP contains relevant information that must be made available to the public, including the procedures for contacting the relevant authorities and procedures for communicating with the community in the event of a pollution incident for which there is a risk of ‘material harm to the environment’ within the meaning of section 147 of the POEO Act.

 A pollution incident is required to be notified if there is a risk of ‘material harm to the environment’, which is defined in section 147 of the POEO Act as:

 1. harm to the environment is material if: